mim-uw/rc-2022-23/released/lab4.md

 Compare your results with `cv.solvePnPRansac`.
 Check:
 - accuracy (with your own eyes or against original, not disturbed data)
 - running speed
-- check against different RANCAS parameters
+- check against different RANSAC parameters